tronprotocol/tronwallet-adapter/docs/wallet-adapter-vue.md

 -   Type: `boolean`
 -   Default: `false`

-When `autoConnect` enabled, whether automatically connect to current selected wallet when loading the page.
+Whether automatically connect to current selected wallet after the page is loaded when `autoConnect` enabled.
 If you don't want to connect the wallet when page is first loaded, set `disableAutoConnectOnLoad: true`.

 #### localStorageKey